 As the baby boomers age and reach 65 and older, we will have an epidemic of Alzheimer’s and other dementias.
 Regular cardiovascular exercise has been proven to reduce incidence of dementia by up to 50 percent.
 Increasing the brain’s cognitive reserves through new challenges such as language learning and social interaction can also reduce symptoms.
 But, as in Joyce’s example, a genetic predisposition towards dementia can be difficult to overcome.
 Holistic practices like brain education might be an effective alternative treatment, if it can be started in the early stages of Alzheimer’s.
 The time to explore new therapies is now, so brilliant women like Joyce will be able to maintain their mental functioning well into old age.

 Dr. Carol W. Berman is a psychiatrist and clinical instructor in psychiatry at New York University Medical Center.
-She is in private practice in New York City and has written two books, “One Hundred Questions and Answers About Panic Disorder” and “Personality Disorders.”
+She is in private practice in New York City and has written two books, “One Hundred Questions and Answers About Panic Disorder” and “Personality Disorder: A Practical Guide.”